graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

 perspective of developing and training models for the IPU.
 It assumes you have some knowledge of machine learning and TensorFlow.

+For more information about the IPU architecture, abstract programming model and tools, as well as algorithmic techniques, refer to the :external+ipu-programmers-guide:doc:`index`.
+The :external+memory-performan-optimisation:doc:`index` contains guidelines for optimising performance in machine learning models running on the IPU.

 .. note:: This document is for TensorFlow 1.
 For information on TensorFlow 2
           please refer to `Targeting the IPU from TensorFlow 2
           <https://docs.graphcore.ai/projects/tensorflow-user-guide/>`_.

-See the "Getting Started" guide for your IPU system in the `Graphcore documentation <https://docs.graphcore.ai>`_ for information on installing the Poplar SDK and TensorFlow.
+See the `Getting Started" guide for your IPU system <https://docs.graphcore.ai/en/latest/getting-started.html>`__ in the `Graphcore documentation <https://docs.graphcore.ai>`_ for information on installing the Poplar SDK and refer to the :external+tensorflow1-quick-start:doc:`index` for installing TensorFlow 1 and running a simple application.

 TensorFlow is a powerful graph-modelling framework that can be used for the development, training and deployment of deep learning models.
 In the Graphcore